ungdev/etuutt-api/README.md

 ├── vendor/                 # The third-party dependencies
 ├── .czrc                   # Git Commitizen configuration file ├── .dockerignore           # A Docker file to build image of the project ├── .env                    # Environment variables file.
-The content is accessible everywhere.
-├── .env.local              # Environment variables specific to your computer, do not share it ├── .env.test               # Environment variables specific to the "test" environment ├── .gitignore              # The list of folders and files that will not be sent to GitHub ├── .php-cs-fixer.dist.php  # The set of rules and convention that PHP CS Fixer follows ├── .php-version            # Tells Symfony to use a specific version of PHP ├── .travis.yml             # Info and script for CI/CD ├── composer.json           # The list of dependencies and their versions ├── composer.lock           # The list of the dependencies's dependencies ├── docker-compose.yml      # A Docker file to build image of the project ├── Dockerfile              # A Docker file to build image of the project ├── LICENSE.txt             # MIT license text
+The content is accessible everywhere ├── .env.test               # Environment variables specific to the "test" environment ├── .gitignore              # The list of folders and files that will not be sent to GitHub ├── .php-cs-fixer.dist.php  # The set of rules and convention that PHP CS Fixer follows ├── .php-version            # Tells the Symfony CLI to use a specific version of PHP ├── .travis.yml             # Info and script for CI/CD ├── composer.json           # The list of dependencies and their versions ├── composer.lock           # The list of the dependencies's dependencies ├── docker-compose.dev.yml  # A Docker file to add development tools inside the container ├── docker-compose.prod.yml # A Docker file to add some prod specifications ├── docker-compose.traefik  # A Docker file to set up the reverse proxy ├── Dockerfile              # A Docker file used only in prod to build the image ├── LICENSE.txt             # MIT license text
 ├── phpunit.xml.dist        # The configuration file of the PHP testing framework, PHPUnit ├── README.md               # This amazing documentation